zitadel/zitadel/docs/docs/legal/service-description/service-level-description.md

 custom_edit_url: null
 ---

+Last updated on November 15, 2023

 This annex of the [Framework Agreement](../terms-of-service) describes the service levels offered by us for our Services (ZITADEL Cloud).

-Last revised: June 14, 2022

 ## Definitions